-- D. In agricultural, rural residential and R-1 districts, or in areas of a rural nature as determined by the Council to be appropriate by development agreement, sidewalks may not be required. - E. When existing sidewalk is located adjacent to a property, the sidewalk shall be extended the length of the subject property with a minimum width to meet the standards of this title. - F. In certain instances where property is located along W. State Street in the CBD, and when the Idaho Transportation Department is planning future roadway improvements, the applicant may be required to bond for sidewalk improvements.
+- travel equivalent to the designated sidewalk width.
+Tapers on each side of impediments shall be at least 10 feet (10') in each direction.
+Sidewalk paving shall be done around impediments.
+The Administrator may waive taper requirements if site conditions warrant. - C. In agricultural, rural residential and R-1 districts, or in areas of a rural nature as determined by the Council to be appropriate by development agreement, sidewalks may not be required. - D. When existing sidewalk is located adjacent to a property, a 10-foot (10') sidewalk transition shall be provided from the existing sidewalk to the proposed sidewalk.
+The proposed sidewalk shall meet the standards of this title. - E. In certain instances where property is located along W. State Street in the CBD, and when the Idaho Transportation Department is planning future roadway improvements, the applicant may be required to bond for sidewalk improvements. - F. Trees shall be planted in parkway planter strips in accordance with City Code Chapter 8, Article D: Landscape and Buffer Area Standards. - G. The first 180 feet (180') of a subdivision entry shall have an 8-foot (8') parkway planter strip between the sidewalk and curb. - H. Temporary obstructions including but not limited to vehicles, trash receptacles, or trailers shall not block the sidewalk. - I. Standards may be increased as required by the transportation agency.